Gambling and online casinos in Zambia

 Here gambling is legalized, licensed and actively developed both offline and online.

-Casinos, sportsbooks and lotteries generate millions of dollars in tax revenue for the country,
+Casinos, sportsbooks and lotteries generate millions of dollars in tax revenue for the country, with the state positioning gambling as part of the legal entertainment and investment industry.

 Historical context

-when the first casinos for tourists and businessmen opened in Lusaka and Livingstone.
+The development of gambling in Zambia began in the 1950s and 1960s, when the first casinos for tourists and businessmen opened in Lusaka and Livingstone.

-and adopted The Betting Control Act (1992) and The Casino Act (1992),
+In the 1990s, the country liberalized the sector and adopted The Betting Control Act (1992) and The Casino Act (1992), consolidating the legal status of gambling activities.

 In 2007, the Gaming Board of Zambia (GBZ) was established -

-which controls the licensing, taxation and protection of players' rights.
+a central regulator that oversees the licensing, taxation and protection of players' rights.

 Legislation and regulation